Birthing mothers: your body in the first week after birth

 Afterpains are short cramps caused by your uterus contracting to get smaller and control bleeding.
 You might get afterpains while you’re breastfeeding because the hormones released when you breastfeed also make the uterus contract.
 This helps your uterus to get smaller and get back to how it was before you were pregnant.

 Afterpains are uncomfortable and can last a couple of days.
 Warm packs on your tummy or your back can help.
+You can also take paracetamol or other mild pain relief.

 Breast and nipple soreness